The Carers Centre is still here for you

 These courses are delivered by Promas – an independant service from The Carers Centre.
 However through our work with their organisation we hope to provide additional support to carers who feel they may benefit from participating in these online courses.
 If you are interested and wish to receive step by step instructions on how to access the free online training courses for carers.
 Please contact The Carers Centre on 0116 2510 999 or email us at email@example.com.

 We are a Leicestershire based charity and dedicated to supporting family carers across the diverse population of Leicester, Leicestershire and Rutland who look after people with different needs.

-In Leicestershire there are over 105,000 family carers and we help over 3,000 carers every year.
+In Leicestershire alone, there are over 105,000 family carers and we provide a wide range of services to support all carers.
 As a highly valued organisation we receive many referrals from GPs, social workers, health professionals, police and other charitable organisations.
 We offer a range of free services to help both practically and emotionally.

 By giving family carers ongoing dedicated support we can help them cope with their situations within their own homes.
 Our work makes a huge difference to carers struggling to cope with disabled and critically ill loved ones.

 - Enhance the quality of life of carers and their families